 What is hash oil going to be like in the future remains to be seen.
 Perhaps a new extraction method will appear, or a new way of consuming it.
 Whatever happens, we’ll make sure you’re the first to know!

 What is the hashish oil price?

 It pretty much depends on the state and what type of hash oil you’re buying.
-For instance, in Colorado, you would pay between $20–$35 for a gram of wax.
-However, you can also find hash oil being advertised for $50 per dose.
+The average wholesale price for marijuana concentrates (including hash and wax) is $19.68 per gram.